microsoft/Reactors/Web_Fundamentals_1/2_HTML/indentation_practice.md

 * If you haven't installed [Visual Studio Code please install it now](https://code.visualstudio.com/download).
 * [You can also perform this exercise here.](https://codepen.io/dannyooooo/pen/RwNyYXr)

+Automatic code formatting is available in Visual Studio Code through the following shortcuts:

+* On Windows: Shift + Alt + F
+* On Mac: Shift + Option + F
+* On Ubuntu: Ctrl + Shift + I

 **Let's Start coding!**

 Please fix this very ugly code!